Gheorghe Chițu: Other assignments

 Shortly after the consolidation of the Kingdom of Romania, Chițu, no longer in government, returned to his Assembly seat.
 He reportedly stood out in his generation for refusing to enrich himself in the Strousberg Affair, despite having access to potentially lucrative secrets of state.
 During late 1879, Chițu, Catargiu, Emil Costinescu, Dimitrie Gianni, Nicolae Fleva and Eliodor Vergati formed the parliamentary commission which put an end to the scandal by giving to go-ahead to a state monopoly on railways.
-He was also embracing pragmatism in his dealings with the "Whites" and Junimea: at a time of heightened political tension in early 1878, he and Vernescu tried to persuade other the PNL majority in the Assembly not to invalidate the election of a conservative, Ion Emanuel Florescu, at Romanați.
+He was also embracing pragmatism in his dealings with the "Whites" and Junimea: at a time of heightened political tension in early 1878, he and Vernescu tried to persuade other the PNL majority in the Assembly not to invalidate the election of a conservative, Ioan Emanoil Florescu, at Romanați.
 V. A. Urechia, who became Education Minister in April 1881, wished to further reform in schooling.
 As he claims in his memoirs, Chițu advised him to tone down his enthusiasm: "Get real, my dear colleague.
 Do you want us to lose the ministry?"
 In 1880, he was rapporteur on the creation of the National Bank of Romania (BNR), praising it as a solid example of public–private partnership.
 Chițu assured his peers that the BNR could not fail, since it was entirely modeled on the National Bank of Belgium.
 In May 1881, when Austria-Hungary was attempting to use the Treaty of Berlin in order to gain control of the Danube between Galați and the Black Sea, he addressed the Assembly of Deputies on the subject.

 Meanwhile, Brătianu persuaded the jaded Chițu not to return to the legal profession, and "assured him in front of witnesses that the country would look after him and his family, a promise forgotten once [Brătianu] died [in 1891]."
 Chițu was included as one of the four Vice Presidents of the Assembly elected on 15 November 1881—the first such team to be nominated under the Kingdom, they served under Brătianu's brother Dimitrie, the Assembly President.
 He went on to serve as Finance Minister from December 1881 to January 1882.
 He was then Justice Minister from January to August 1882 and interim Justice Minister from September to November 1883.
 While holding that position, he issued guidelines in rural justice.
 These were meant at reducing time and expenses for peasants who appeared in court.
 He also made occasional returns as champion of the Aromanian cause, pressing Dinu Nicolache Mihail of Craiova to reverse Hellenization in Magaruva by reopening a Romanian school.